-Since the OR gate will be connected to the two previously positioned AND gates, you can delete the guiding line of the OR gate.
-Drag the horizontal guiding line C and D over the inputs of the AND gates (Y=7.0 and 7.5 cm) and put two other lines (E,F) on the remaining connections (Y=5.0 and 8.0 cm) as shown in Figure 12.
+Figure 11: Drawing a half adder - Step 3 Drawing to scale 11 Since the OR gate will be connected to the two previously positioned AND gates, you can delete the guiding line of the OR gate.
+Drag the 0.64 horizontal guiding lines C and D over the inputs of the AND gates (Y=7.0 and 7.5 cm) and put two other lines (E,F) on the remaining connections (Y=5.0 and 8.0 cm) as shown in Figure 12.
 Deactivate all snap functions except snap to grid.
 It is a good idea to zoom in so that you can place the lead connections exactly over the intersection points.
 Drag the connections singly from the Gallery to where you want to position them.
 You will need to adjust their position with the mouse.
 The easiest way is to move the connection diagonally to the desired location (see Figure 13).
 The guiding lines are no longer needed and can be hidden (it is better to wait until you have finished the drawing before you delete them).
 Your drawing should now start to look like Figure 12 and can be again saved.

-The individual blocks must now be joined up so that the gates function as a half adder system.
+Figure 12: Drawing a half adder - Step 4 The individual blocks must now be joined up so that the gates function as a half adder system.
 To do this, you use connectors.
 Open the Connector toolbar.
-Use the standard connector e^{t_0} to join the OR to the two AND gates.
-All the other leads run horizontally and you can use the direct connector e^{t_0} .
+Use the standard connector to join the OR to the two AND gates.
+All the other leads run horizontally and you can use the direct connector.
 When all six lead connections have been positioned, both signal wires should have a small black circle added to their connection points.
 You can use the symbol for NOT from the Gallery as the basis for this.

 Figure 13: Setting the connections

 If you have correctly positioned the symbols in the drawing, all the connection leads will be straight lines.
-At this time you can delete all the guiding lines, add text to the drawing and your finished drawing should resemble Figure 12 above.
+At this time you can delete all the guiding lines, add text to the drawing and your finished drawing should resemble Figure 8 on page 10.

 Dimensioning a drawing

 Configuring the dimensioning style

-As is usual with OOo, you configure dimensioning using its own style.
+As is usual with Draw, you configure dimensioning using a style.